 Retirement Readiness Today

 When considering retirement readiness, there are a great number of articles, arguments and entreaties for personal responsibility and individual engagement.
-Fidelity’s TV ads feature a green line that represents a financial GPS towards a healthy retirement.
-Voya TV ads ask, “What’s your number?”, while showing individuals holding computer-graphic numbers that represent how much they’ll need in retirement.
+Fidelity advertises a green line in TV ads; how can you personally navigate an animated path towards a healthy retirement?
+Voya asks, “What’s your number?”, while showing a TV ad with individuals literally holding with computer graphic numbers which represent how much they’ll need in retirement.

-Despite the seemingly constant reminders, the research is consistent and overwhelming: Americans are not sufficiently prepared for retirement.
-Recent evidence highlighting this fact includes a study from the Employee Benefit Research Institute that shows the majority of us have less than $25,000 saved for retirement.
-Depending on the survey, somewhere between 25% and 36% of U.S. employees have saved nothing – zero – for retirement, and a substantial number of retirees expect to count exclusively on Social Security.
+Despite the seemingly constant reminders to us, the research is consistent and overwhelming: Americans are not sufficiently prepared for retirement.
+Recent evidence highlighting this fact includes a study from the Employee Benefit Research Institute which shows the majority of us have less than $25,000 saved for retirement.
+Depending on the survey somewhere between 25% and 36% of US employees have saved nothing – zero – for retirement, and a substantial number of retirees expect to count exclusively on Social Security.

-It is a well-known problem, with both individuals and government efforts (including the recent MyRA program) thing to remedy it.
-But can employers do more to address it?
+It is a well-known problem, with both individuals and government efforts (including the recent MyRA program) to try to remedy it.
+But, can employers do more to address it?